Wolverine971/9takes/src/blog/people/politicians/Nancy-Pelosi.md

 ## The Work Ethic Connection: Type 3 and Pelosi

-Pelosi's work ethic has been widely noted by her colleagues and aides, who have observed her ability to work long hours, attend numerous meetings, and review extensive legislation with acute attention to detail.
+Pelosi's impressive work ethic has been widely touted by her colleagues and aides.

+They have observed her ability to work long hours, attend numerous meetings, and review extensive legislation with acute attention to detail.
 This tenacity and determination contributed to her extraordinary career and are also commonly associated with the Enneagram Type 3.

 The Enneagram Type 3 is recognized for its innate drive to succeed and achieve its goals.
 Pelosi's ability to persevere in challenging circumstances and her unwavering commitment to her work reflect this Enneagram type's core traits.